GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 **Tesseract LASAGNA** is a fast, modern and modular PHP OOP framework for rapid prototyping of **Progressive Web Apps** (PWA).
 Tesseract uses *Google Sheets CSV exports* as a data input, it builds the Model from CSV layers (hence the LASAGNA codename).
 Abstract based **Presenters** are used to process the **Model** and to export resulting data in TEXT, JSON, XML or HTML5 formats (or any other custom format).
 View is built as a set of Mustache templates and partials (can be also rendered in the browser).
 Tesseract is *Composer components* based, the Model defines a complex **RESTful API**, has a *command line interface* (CLI) and incorporates *continuous integration* (CI) testing.
 Tesseract uses no classical database models and structures, so it is quite easy to implement all types of scaling and integration.
+The acccess model is based on the **master key encrypted cookie**.

 ## Basic Functionality